-As tax season is in full swing, many people are scrambling to fill out their 1040 forms.
+As tax season is in full swing, many people are scrambling to fill out their 1040-ES forms.
 All US citizens and residents who earned income during the tax year must submit this form.
 While it may seem intimidating initially, writing a tax return form can be a straightforward process with the proper guidance and tools.

 This guide will review the step-by-step process of how to write form 1040, the document’s essential components, and best practices to avoid common mistakes.
 Finally, we’ll show you how to use Fill to simplify how you accomplish your tax return.